Version No 032018

 Our goal is to ensure that the personal information we hold about you is accurate, complete and up-to-date.
 Please contact us if you believe that the information we have about you is not complete, accurate and up-to-date.
 We may take steps to update information, for example, an account balance from your account service provider where you have provided us with access rights or an address or contact number from publically available information such as telephone directories or websites.

-When we make reference to your client file we mean the following documents: Data collection forms; Written communications (such as letters and emails) from you to MW Financial Group, and from MW Financial Group to you; Statements of Advice; Records of Advice; Transaction letters; Signed authorities to implement advice; Investment, Superannuation and Personal Insurance applications or statements produced by the issuers of financial products; Fee invoices.
+When we make reference to your client file we mean the following documents: Data collection forms; Written communications (such as letters and emails) from you to MWL Financial Group, and from MWL Financial Group to you; Statements of Advice; Records of Advice; Transaction letters; Signed authorities to implement advice; Investment, Superannuation and Personal Insurance applications or statements produced by the issuers of financial products; Fee invoices.

 We will not provide you with access to your personal information if: